joseffallman/Intrusion/Tests/README.txt

 1.1 Message to Assert is now optional.
     Assert.IsNull and Assert.IsNotNull improved to handle Sqx classes.
     Only one assert per test is now reported.
+X.Y Fixed: Bug in Assert.IsNull when testing an SqxClass.

 Good luck unit testing!